He introduced his latest novel …

 A New Season

-From beloved and bestselling author Terry Fallis comes a novel unlike any of his others.
-A thoughtful exploration of aging, loss, family, friendship, and love, all with his trademark humour and heart.
+A novel unlike any of his other 8, it’s a thoughtful exploration of aging, loss, family, friendship, and love, all with Terry’s trademark humour and heart.

 “Terry Fallis writes just about the tidiest romantic comedic novels you can find on earth, let alone in Canada.”
 The Globe and Mail